partykit/templates/templates/yjs-editor/README.md

 You'll see a simple, single page with two columns:

-1. **A list of "rooms" on the left.** The button labelled "default" is disabled because it's the current room.
+1. **A list of "rooms" on the left.** The button labelled "default" is highlighted because it's the current room.
 You can create new rooms.
 2. **A text editor on the right.** This is a multiplayer text editor.
 You can type in it, and you'll see other people's cursors and text as they type.

 The text editor syncs using the popular [Yjs](https://yjs.dev) shared editing framework.
 PartyKit has built-in support to run as a Yjs server.

 The text editor UI uses the [Quill framework](https://quilljs.com) and is running in a standard client-side React app.
 You can find the source in `app/` (the entrypoint is `app/client.tsx`) and the compiled code in `public/dist/`.

 As a standard React app, you could host it anywhere.
 It's just static files after all!

 For the purposes of this demo, and for convenience, we'll serve those static files using PartyKit itself.
 Let's see how that works.